ZhgChg.Li

 force = true

-# App Store Connect API Key is required to manage certificates in Apple backend
+# App Store Connect API Key is required to manage certificates on Apple's backend

 app_store_connect_api_key(